HouCoder/asrock-z370m-pro4-hackintosh/README_EN.md

 ### Enegy Saver

-Disable Power Nap, it wakes your Hackintosh up during sleep.
+Disable Power Nap, it may wake your Hackintosh up during sleep.

 ### Audio